userapp-io/passport-userapp/README.md

 #### Authenticate Requests Using HTTP Basic Authentication

 Use `passport.authenticate()`, specifying the `'userapp'` strategy, to authenticate requests using HTTP Basic Authentication.
-It can be used in two ways; 1) with username and password, and 2) by leaving username empty and setting password to a token.
+It can be used in two ways; 1) with a username and password, or 2) by leaving username empty and setting password to a token.

 #### User Profile